Have you ever thought about the consequences that a criminal record could have on any future overseas trips you were planning on taking?

 An extenuating factor is something out of the ordinary that can partly explain why someone committed an offence.

-While a section 10 is available for all charges, it is much more likely to be awarded for less serious cases.
+While section 10 dismissals are available for all charges, it is much more likely to be awarded for less serious cases.

-However, this does not automatically mean that more serious ones cannot be dealt with under section 10 if there are very good reasons for doing so.
+However, this does not automatically mean that more serious ones cannot be dealt with under a section 10 dismissal if there are very good reasons for doing so.

 A good lawyer will be able to present your case in the strongest way to ensure best possible chances of you end up criminal record-free.

-A section 10 may be your ticket to travel, literally!
+A section 10 dismissal may be your ticket to travel, literally!

-To find out more about how section 10 works, or if you want to know how Sydney Criminal Lawyers can help you get a section 10 dismissal, click here.
+To find out more about how section 10 dismissals works, or if you want to know how Sydney Criminal Lawyers® can help you get a section 10 dismissal, click here.